tysonjens/Notes/galv_notes.md

 ```

-#### Regularization - Lasso and Ridge
+#### Regularization - Lasso, Ridge & ElastiNet

 *Regularization is a way to decrease the variance of a model.
 The Lasso and Ridge techniques introduce a penalty to the cost function the restricts the size any coefficient can attain.
 Linear models with many features (esp. if polynomials are present) can easily overfit data because of their flexibility.
 The Ridge tends to keep all variable while pushing them toward zero.
-The Lasso will push some variables' coefficients all the way to zero.*
+The Lasso will push some variables' coefficients all the way to zero.
+ElastiNet is a blend between ridge and lasso.*

 Sampling Density, Curse of dimensionality

-$N^\frac{1}{D}$
 Where:
 * N = number of data points
 * D = number of dimensions